DeanPDX/DeanPDX.github.io/_posts/2022-07-14-thoughts-on-flutter-as-an-angular-developer.md

 I think this will come more naturally to people with a React background.

 ## Navigation / Routing
 The navigator is one of the most capable routing implementations I've used.
 There are certain things I find myself doing frequently and it was built with all of them in mind.
-For example, on a list you navigate to a detail then want to refresh list after the detail screen returns and maybe sends some data back?
+For example, you have a list screen that navigates to a detail screen.
+After you navigate from the detail screen back to the list screen you want to refresh.
+Or conditionally refresh if you know the detail screen changed something that affects the list screen.
 No problem:

 ```dart
 // Push returns a Future<T?> so you can just wait for your